Brief description of fishery:

-Masons is a large shallow lake with a silt bottom and a depth of no more than one metre.
-Most noted for the quality of it's Roach and Rudd.
-Masons also has a good head of wild Carp that pound for pound, will fight harder than most other Carp.
+Masons is a large shallow estate lake with a silt bottom and a depth of no more than one metre, with dense reed beds in some of the nearly 60 swims.
+Most noted for the quality of its Roach and Rudd, Masons also has a good head of wild Carp that pound for pound, will fight harder than most other Carp.
 It is also a very picturesque and peaceful place, with only the whistles from the Bluebell Railway locomotives breaking the silence.